avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 **Lemmatization** is another approach that handles term.
 Lemmatization labels the term from its base word (lemma).
 This method is a more methodical approach for ensuring the words are reduced without losing its meaning.

-To get a better understanding of how lemma is used within linguestics, let's take trip back to Spanish or French 101.
-I bet you didn't think practicing conjugating verbs wouldn't become handy in Data Science?!
+To get a better understanding of how lemma is used within linguestics, let's take a trip down memory lane and recall verb conjugation.

 **Conjucating of 'To Be'**